andresbott/videoconv/README.md

 * use a task runner to allow multiple executions to run in parallel, e.g when using GPU encoding, and you have more than one gpu

+### TODOS
+* ffprobe already provides some precalculated data, e.g.
+  * simplified informationa bout audio stremas
+* use json5 to allow comments in json
+* probe and run use copied code to render the template => unify
+* add dry run to print actions but not execute
 ### Build

     goreleaser release --rm-dist --skip-publish --skip-validate